How to reduce time theft and keep accurate employee time records

 - Switch to digital time clocking.
 Even a simple PIN or swipe card system is more difficult to game than a paper timesheet.
 Times are automatically recorded when the employee clocks in at a terminal or their workstation — so timesheets are accurate down to the minute.

 - Implement mobile clock-ins.
 Some time and attendance software allows for staff to clock in and out through their mobile phones.
-Clock ins can be restricted by location, so that you know your staff are on-site — no clocking in while staff are still in bed or on the bus!
+Clock ins can be restricted by location, so that you know your staff are on-site — no clocking in while staff are still outside or on the bus!

 - Implement biometric clocking-in.
 If employees are still exploiting your system, be even tougher by requiring fingerprint or iris scans on clock in.
 This will require specialist hardware, however, and you'll need to look into data protection rules because biometric data has extra protections under the GDPR.